Elkonin Boxes For Reading Intervention

 Reading Intervention with Elkonin Boxes

 Segmenting: The student is provided a picture or listens to a word.
 The student repeats the word and segments the sound.
 It may help to ask students to stretch out the word.
 The student places a tile/letter in each box for each phoneme as they sound out the word.
 This makes a great whole class or one-on-one intervention.
 For example, with the word /toad/, the student would place 3 manipulatives into the boxes for the 3 sounds /t/ /o/ /d/.

-Spelling: Child listens to a word and writes the correct phoneme in each box.
+Spelling: The student listens to a word and writes the correct grapheme in each box.

 Watch below some of the different ways I use Elkonin boxes with my students.

 Below are the phonics cards I use with sound boxes and for many other phonics activities.

 Below is my word mapping template for segmenting and blending.
 This template incorporates Elkonin boxes along with visual, auditory, and kinesthetic methods to improve decoding and blending.

 So now you know how to use Elkonin boxes as a decoding strategy and reading intervention both in the classroom and as a reading tutor.
 Of all the reading strategies for decoding using Elkonin boxes is my favorite.

 Grab my printable Elkonin boxes template in my freebies library.

 Elkonin boxes help build phonemic awareness, which is where many struggling readers have deficits.
 This post is full of multisensory phonemic awareness activities.

 Check out the other products in my shop for struggling learners!